arifkyi/PegasusSpyWare_Check_Iphone/README.md

 <b> download the STIX file </b>
 mvt-ios download-iocs

-# If just in case in the future not work, i already backup in this repository in Zip file
+# If just in case in the future:
+download IOCSnot work, i already backup in this repository in Zip file IOS_IOCS_STIX2.zip

 <b> indicators "NSO Group Pegasus Indicators of Compromise" to </b>